DallanQ/race_for_the_galaxy/Manual.md

 > Image of a blue card, an arrow pointing right and a blue circle with a center color of white and an inner ring of color red and black.

+The player produces a good on one of their windfall worlds of the specified kind (icon of a blue box) without a good on it.

 > Image of a brown card, an arrow pointing right and a brown circle with a center color of white and an inner ring of color red and black.

+The player produces a good on one of their windfall worlds of the specified kind (icon of a brown box) without a good on it.

 > Image of a green card, an arrow pointing right and a green circle with a center color of white and an inner ring of color red and black.

+The player produces a good on one of their windfall worlds of the specified kind (icon of a green box) without a good on it.

 > Image of a yellow card, an arrow pointing right and a yellow circle with a center color of white and an inner ring of color red and black.

-The player produces a good on one of their windfall worlds of the specified kind (icon of a blue box, green box, brown box, yellow box) without a good on it.
+The player produces a good on one of their windfall worlds of the specified kind (icon of a yellow box) without a good on it.

 #### Draw (page 11)